VCityTeam/UD-Reproducibility/Articles/2020-Jaillot-Temporal/DatasetVisualization/AnimationTime.md

 * Move the unzipped dataset you downloaded previously to `3d-tiles-samples/tilesets/` and test that it are accessible by opening the following URL:
 `http://localhost:8003/tilesets/Lyon_2009-2015_Without_Remarkable_2_Tiles/tileset.json`

-* Intall the dedicated branch of the UD-Viz web client:
+* Install the dedicated branch of the UD-Viz web client: